 For results in English refer to my article “Changes and Continuities in Austria’s Coping with Refugee Crises over Three Centuries,” Journal of Austrian-American History, Vol. 2, No. 2 (2018), pp. 116–141.
 Download

 In order to get a better understanding of how state, society and public opinion dealt with refugee crises in the past, I organised a workshop in 2016 (conference programme; Conference report on H-Soz-Kult, 2 Dec.
 2016)

-The results of the conference were published in a peer-reviewed collective volume in 2017, entitled Country of Arrival.
+The results of the conference were published in German in a peer-reviewed collective volume in 2017, entitled Country of Arrival.
 How Austria has dealt with refugees since the Eighteenth Century.
 Download table of contents & introduction.

 Radio broadcast on Österreich 1, Betrifft Geschichte, 14 – 18 May 2018

 Der Standard, 21 April 2018

 Die Presse, 30 March 2018